jiosephlee/MKS21X-FinalProject/README.md

 ### 1/18/19
 - Added a new branch in which Tetris.java is being edited to allow the player to have a home screen before you actually play.
+- Coded the algorithm to randomly choose pieces for what comes next (Joseph)